 - Check whether your organisation provides access to an Employee Assistance Program as you may be eligible for a series of free counselling sessions.

-Working towards closure
+Mourning and working towards closure

 The way your loved one died does not define the way their life was lived or who was lost to you.